Gold Line (SacRT)

-The Gold Line is a light rail transit line in the Sacramento Regional Transit District (RT) light rail system.
+The Gold Line is a light rail transit line in the Sacramento Regional Transit District (SacRT) light rail system.
 Operating between Sacramento Valley and Historic Folsom stations, the line runs primarily east-west in Sacramento (including downtown, Midtown, East Sacramento), portions of unincorporated Sacramento County, Rancho Cordova, Gold River and Folsom.
-Portions of the Gold Line run along the original initial alignment between 16th Street and Butterfield stations.
+Segments of the Gold Line run along the system's original alignment between 16th Street and Butterfield stations, which opened for service in 1987.
+The line has run in its modern configuration since June 2005, with extensions completed since then to Folsom and the downtown Amtrak station.